artisan-roaster-scope/artisan/_docs/19-batches.md

 ### Counting Batches

 Count batches so you can use that to determine maintenance needs, or other purposes.
+Some use batch counts to identify samples.

 ![batch dialog](/assets/images/gsg/batch dialog.png)